braveclojure/bcjobs-blog/source/2021-07-10-a-better-clojure-job-board.html.md

 so brings tangible benefits.
 This site will be the beautifully-designed proof.

-So, a secondary goal of this rewrite is to create a marketing tool for the Clojure community: I want something we can point to to show that if you learn the language you won't just become a better programmer, you'll also gain access to expanded career opportunities.
-This will help grow the community, which in turn will help ~~us take over the programming world~~ make the language an even more viable choice for everybody.
+So, a secondary goal of this rewrite is to create a marketing tool for the
+community: I want something we can point to to show that **if you learn Clojure won't just become a better programmer, you'll also gain access to expanded career opportunities**.
+This will help grow the community, which in turn will help us <span style="text-decoration: line-through">take over the programming world</span> make the language an even more viable choice for everybody.

 There are many more changes -- the UI is leagues better, there's better integration with Stripe so you can manage payments without having to contact me, etc. etc. etc. The main point is that I want the site help us all as much as a job board possibly can.
-My hope is that this massive upgrade, which I've worked on for over a year, will be good for companies, good for devlopers, and good for the entire Clojure community.
+My hope is that this massive upgrade, which I've worked on for over a year, will be good for companies, good for developers, and good for the entire Clojure community.

 ### Subscription benefits